wa1tnr/samd51_USB_CDC_ACM_basic/README.md

 from a different context that's only somewhat related to the current context.

+Note!
+The business about the USART reflects an earlier project that uses the PiUART and the SAMD51 (or SAMD21) USART.

+There are some commonalities, but the present context is for USB rather than the USART. ;)  Sorry.

 Little or nothing was proofread below this line:

   --- this line ---   << that one